DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 Tables using the DirectOutput framework resp. the B2S-Server have to instanciate the B2S.Server instead of the Pinmame.Controller.

-Replace the following line in the table scripts of the tables you want to use the DirectOutput framework
+Replace the following line in the table scripts of the tables you want to use the B2S.Server and the DirectOutput framework

 ~~~~~~~~~~~~~~~{.vbs}
 Set Controller = CreateObject("VPinMAME.Controller")